PawelS1988/PawelS1988/README.md

 💬 Ask me about: [ "Video games" ]

-📫 How to reach me: [Email and phone]
+📫 How to reach me: ["Email", "Phone"]

 ⚡ Fascinating fact: Playing action video games trains people to make right decisions faster.
 How?
 Players develop a heightened sense of their surroundings and that helps them multitask.
 And surgeons that regularly play video games make 37% fewer errors and perform their tasks 27% faster than peers.